mr4jay/MirafraDemo/src/config/README.md

 export type NavItem = {
   title: string;
   href: string;
-  icon: string; // String identifier for a Lucide icon label?: string;
+  icon: string; // String identifier for a Lucide React icon name label?: string;
   disabled?: boolean;
   external?: boolean;
 };
 ```

-## Customization
+## Customization by Engineers

-To modify the navigation or site/IDE metadata:
-1.  **Edit `site.ts`** for changes related to the main HVAC Optimizer application.
-2.  **Edit `ide.ts`** for changes related to the Cloud IDE.

-Ensure that icon names correspond to valid Lucide React icon names, as these are dynamically resolved by the `NavMenu` component.
+While direct modification of these files by Data Analytics Engineers might be infrequent, understanding `ide.ts` helps them navigate the IDE efficiently.
+If new top-level tools or sections were added to the IDE, this file would be updated.
 ```